HadiYd/stewart_platform_learning/README.md

 ```

 ## running the deep reinforcement learning training scripts
 I use wandb to log all the rewards and performance metrics.
-First pip install it the create a free account.
+First pip install it, them create a free account to use it.
 ```
 pip install wandb